top of page

 Filing a Lawsuit

-A lawsuit means you’re taking legal action, usually in a courtroom, where a judge or jury will decide what compensation is owed to you.
-It’s a more complicated process than dealing with the insurance company, and it often means more time and legal fees.
+Filing a lawsuit means you’re taking the matter to court, where a judge or jury will decide how much compensation you’re entitled to.
+It’s more complex than working with an insurance company and usually involves more time and legal expenses.

-In New Hampshire, when you file a personal injury lawsuit the Courts require the parties to first attend mediation to attempt a settlement before going to trial.
-Settlement can occur at all stages of a lawsuit including up to, during, or even after a trial.
+In New Hampshire, when you file a personal injury lawsuit, the courts require both sides to try resolving things through mediation before going to trial.
+Settlements can still happen at any point—before, during, or even after the trial has begun.

 Bottom Line: Be Prepared